dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.25/_index.md

 ### CACTWO-5104 (Enhancement)

-**Allow 3M CRS to override an unspecified code edit**
+**Allow Solventum CRS to override an unspecified code edit**

-When computing a DRG and finding an unspecified code edit in the 3M CRS for in inpatient account, the user can right click on the code under Diagnosis Code Details and choose ‘edit code properties’.
+When computing a DRG and finding an unspecified code edit in the Solventum CRS for in inpatient account, the user can right click on the code under Diagnosis Code Details and choose ‘edit code properties’.
 Here the user will be able to chose one of 2 values and complete the DRG, which then avoides the DRG of